hughescoin/healing-honey/README.md

 | `salt`      | `uint256` | An arbitrary salt to differentiate unique spend permissions with otherwise identical data. |
 | `extraData` | `bytes`   | Arbitrary data to include in the permission.                                               |

-Spend Permissions can be approved off-chain and revoked onchain (which requires gas).
+Spend Permissions can be approved offchain and revoked onchain (which requires gas).
 Smart Wallet users can manage (revoke) their Spend Permissions through the settings page of their Smart Wallet.

 ![REVOKE](https://i.imgur.com/mZOaocK.png)